Negro league baseball: End of the Negro leagues

 Some proposals were floated to bring the Negro leagues into "organized baseball" as developmental leagues for black players, but that was recognized as contrary to the goal of full integration.
 And so, the Negro leagues, once among the largest and most prosperous black-owned business ventures, were allowed to fade into oblivion.

-First a trickle and then a flood of players signed with major league baseball teams.
-Most signed minor league contracts and many languished, shuttled from one bush league team to another despite their success at that level.
+Gradually, many players began to sign contracts with major league baseball teams.
+Most signed minor league contracts and ultimately languished, shuttled from one bush league team to another despite their success at that level.

 The Negro National League folded after the 1948 season when the Grays withdrew to resume barnstorming, the Newark Eagles moved from New Jersey to Houston, Texas, and the New York Black Yankees folded.
 The Grays folded one year later after losing $30,000 in the barnstorming effort.
 The Negro American League was the only "major" Negro league operating in 1949.
 Within two years it had been reduced to minor league caliber and it played its last game in 1958.

 The last All-Star game was held in 1962, and by 1966 the Indianapolis Clowns were the last Negro league team still playing.
 The Clowns continued to play exhibition games into the 1980s, but as a humorous sideshow rather than a competitive sport.